trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 * ``seconds-since-epoch`` - number based, interprets a text or number as number of milliseconds since the epoch.

-For ``TIMESTAMP WITH TIME ZONE`` and ``TIME WITH TIME ZONE`` data types, if timezone information is present in decoded value, it will be used in Presto value.
+For ``TIMESTAMP WITH TIME ZONE`` and ``TIME WITH TIME ZONE`` data types, if timezone information is present in decoded value, it will be used in Trino value.
 Otherwise result time zone will be set to ``UTC``.

 ``avro`` Decoder
 ^^^^^^^^^^^^^^^^

 The Avro decoder converts the bytes representing a message or key in Avro format based on a schema.
 The message must have the Avro schema embedded.
-Presto does not support schema-less Avro decoding.
+Trino does not support schema-less Avro decoding.

 For key/message, using ``avro`` decoder, the ``dataSchema`` must be defined.
 This should point to the location of a valid Avro schema file of the message which needs to be decoded.
 This location can be a remote web server
 (e.g.: ``dataSchema: 'http://example.org/schema/avro_data.avsc'``) or local file system(e.g.: ``dataSchema: '/usr/local/schema/avro_data.avsc'``).
-The decoder fails if this location is not accessible from the Presto coordinator node.
+The decoder fails if this location is not accessible from the Trino coordinator node.

 For fields, the following attributes are supported:

-* ``name`` - Name of the column in the Presto table.
+* ``name`` - Name of the column in the Trino table.
-* ``type`` - Presto type of column.
+* ``type`` - Trino type of column.
 * ``mapping`` - slash-separated list of field names to select a field from the Avro schema.
 If field specified in ``mapping`` does not exist in the original Avro schema then a read operation returns NULL.

-Table below lists supported Presto types which can be used in ``type`` for the equivalent Avro field type/s.
+Table below lists supported Trino types which can be used in ``type`` for the equivalent Avro field type/s.

 ===================================== =======================================
-Presto data type                      Allowed Avro data type
+Trino data type                       Allowed Avro data type
 ===================================== =======================================
 ``BIGINT``                            ``INT``, ``LONG``
 ``DOUBLE``                            ``DOUBLE``, ``FLOAT``